Lordhacker756/catalog-week-1-assignment/README.md

 # Techno Fevers Website

 A modern, optimized, and SEO-friendly website built with HTML, SCSS, and vanilla JavaScript.
+Using parcel as a bundler, it's assets are fully optimized for production.
+It also takes into account, the use of features like prefetching, using Quicklinks by chrome to automatically fetch the data in the links of the user's viewport.

+All the sizing was done in rem using the SASS function, and the layouts are made available using mixins.
+The semantic tags, and the OG meta-tags help keep the site SEO Friendly as possible.

 ## Performance Optimizations